Resources

 • Chat with the neighbors to show goodwill.

-• Leave working light bulbs and toilet paper in the house for the next renter.
+• Leave working light bulbs for the next renter.

-Military renters have a reputation for being the best tenants.
-The ability to pay on time, pride of ownership, or at least of tenantship, and an overall desire to do the right thing sets military renters apart.
-Take advantage of this standard and show your landlord just how amazing of a tenant you can be by maintaining a strong landlord/tenant relationship.
+Military renters have a reputation for being good tenants.
+The ability to pay on time, pride of ownership, and an overall desire to do the right thing sets military renters apart.
+Applicants can take advantage of this standard and show the landlord how amazing of a tenant they can be by maintaining a strong landlord/tenant relationship.

 By Dawn M. Smith